zapier/zapier-platform-cli/README.md

 ```

 Every method you define on a `resource` Zapier converts to the appropriate Trigger, Write, or Search.
 Our examples
-above would result in an app with a New Movie Trigger and an Add Movie Write.
+above would result in an app with a New Recipe Trigger and an Add Recipe Write.

 ## Triggers/Searches/Writes

 Triggers, Searches, and Writes are the way an app defines what it is able to do.
 Triggers read
-data into Zapier (i.e. watch for new movies).
-Searches locate individual records (find movie by title).
+data into Zapier (i.e. watch for new recipes).
+Searches locate individual records (find recipe by title).
 Writes create
-new records in your system (add a movie to the catalog).
+new records in your system (add a recipe to the catalog).

 The definition for each of these follows the same structure.
 Here is an example of a trigger: